KhronosGroup/glTF-Sample-Assets/SubmittingModels.md

 1. Screen shot of the model for the catalog
 1. Description of the model and all important points for file structure, modeling, rendering, or animation.
 1. Metadata about the model and asset files

+### Folder and File Structure
+Folder and file names must be consistent as this helps with tooling and automation.
+* Asset top folder should use the same name as the `.gltf` file in the `/glTF` subfolder.
+    - For example `Models/ABeautifulGame` matches `Models/ABeautifulGame/glTF/ABeautifulGame.gltf`
+* `metadata.json` file containing the asset metadata (see below).
+* `README.body.md` file containing the asset description (see below).
+* `/glTF` subfolder is mandatory, it should contain the asset with JSON .gltf, .bin, and all individual resources (such as textures).
+    - PNG textures are preferred to avoid compression artifacts; if a variant is desired with .jpeg resources it can be provided in a `/glTF-JPG` subfolder (see below).
+* `/screenshot` subfolder is mandatory, it should contain the screenshot plus any other resources used in the README.md.
+* `/glTF-Binary` subfolder is optional, if a variant is included for a [binary .glb](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#file-extensions-and-media-types).
+* `/glTF-Draco` subfolder is optional, if a variant is included with compressed geometry using the extension [KHR_draco_mesh_compression](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_draco_mesh_compression).
+* `/glTF-Embedded` subfolder is optional, if a variant is included for an [embedded .gltf](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#gltf-basics).
+* `/glTF-IBL` subfolder is optional, if a variant is included using custom image-based lighting; for example with the extension [EXT_lights_image_based](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/EXT_lights_image_based).
+* `/glTF-JPG` subfolder is optional, if a variant is included using resources in compressed .jpeg format.
+* `/glTF-KTX-BasisU` subfolder is optional, if a variant is included with compressed textures using the extension [KHR_texture_basisu](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_basisu).
+* `/glTF-Quantized` subfolder is optional, if a variant is included with compressed geometry using the extension [KHR_mesh_quantization](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_mesh_quantization).

 ### Requirement Details